Comparison of command shells: Restricted shell subset

 Several shells can be started or be configured to start in a mode where only a limited set of commands and actions is available to the user.
 While not a security boundary (the command accessing a resource is blocked rather than the resource) this is nevertheless typically used to restrict users' actions before logging in.

 A restricted mode is part of the POSIX specification for shells, and most of the Linux/Unix shells support such a mode where several of the built-in commands are disabled and only external commands from a certain directory can be invoked.

 PowerShell supports restricted modes through session configuration files or session configurations.
 A session configuration file can define visible (available) cmdlets, aliases, functions, path providers and more.

 Safe data subset

 Scripts that invoke other scripts can be a security risk as they can potentially execute foreign code in the context of the user who launched the initial script.
 Scripts will usually be designed to exclusively include scripts from known safe locations; but in some instances, e.g. when offering the user a way to configure the environment or loading localized messages, the script may need to include other scripts/files.
 One way to address this risk is for the shell to offer a safe subset of commands which can be executed by an included script.

-PowerShell data sections can contain constants and expressions using a restricted subset of operators and commands.
-PowerShell data sections are used when e.g. localized strings needs to be read from an external source while protecting against unwanted side effects.